MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/creating-a--hello-world--wia-minidriver-ui-extension.md

         DllCanUnloadNow     PRIVATE
 ```

-The *hellowldui.cpp* file should contain the following:
+The *hellowldui.cpp* file should contain the following code:

 ```cpp
 #ifndef WIN32_LEAN_AND_MEAN